KEY POINTS

-The following table shows a selection of Basic Evening Speed (NBN 12) plans with a minimum of 100GB of data on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest, and then by data inclusions, largest to smallest.
-Use our comparison tool to see plans from a range of other providers.
+The following table shows a selection of NBN 12 plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest, and then alphabetical order.
+Use our internet comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

 If you’re curious about your provider’s typical evening speed — or you’re comparing speeds from a range of providers — you can check out our guide on typical evening speeds, or check the provider’s website directly.
 It’s worth noting that typical evening speeds are advertised speeds only; your own personal experience may differ, especially in the aforementioned peak periods.